Universal health care: Social health insurance

 In a social health insurance system, contributions from workers, the self-employed, enterprises and governments are pooled into single or multiple funds on a compulsory basis.
 This is based on risk pooling.
-The social health insurance model is also referred to as the Bismarck Model, after Chancellor Otto von Bismarck, who introduced the first universal health care system in Germany in the 19th century.
+The social health insurance model is also referred to as the Bismarck Model, after German Chancellor Otto von Bismarck, who introduced the first universal health care system in Germany in the 19th century.
 The funds typically contract with a mix of public and private providers for the provision of a specified benefit package.
 Preventive and public health care may be provided by these funds or responsibility kept solely by the Ministry of Health.
 Within social health insurance, a number of functions may be executed by parastatal or non-governmental sickness funds, or in a few cases, by private health insurance companies.
 Social health insurance is used in a number of Western European countries and increasingly in Eastern Europe as well as in Israel and Japan.